ahdinosaur/rimu/CONTRIBUTING.md

   - Any bug fixes?
 - Document any and all technical decisions you had to make along the way.

-If and when your pull request is merged, we will squash the commits into a single commit, where the commit message is your pull request text.
+If and when your pull request is merged, we will squash the commits into a single commit, using your pull request text as the commit message.

 ### Rust style guide